WallarooLabs/wally/examples/python/celsius-kafka/README.md

 ## Running Celsius Kafka

 In order to run the application you will need Machida and the Cluster Shutdown tool.
 To build them, please see the [Linux](/book/getting-started/linux-setup.md) or [Mac OS](/book/getting-started/macos-setup.md) setup instructions.
+Alternatively, they could be run in Docker, please see the [Docker](/book/getting-started/docker-setup.md) setup instructions and our [Run an Application in Docker](/book/getting-started/run-a-wallaroo-application-docker.md) guide if you haven't already done so.

+Note: If running in Docker, the relative paths are not necessary for binaries as they are all bound to the PATH within the container.
+You will not need to set the `PATH` variable and `PYTHONPATH` already includes the current working directory.
+The kafkfa cluster and kafkacat should be run from your host and not within the Docker container.

 You will also need access to a Kafka cluster.
 This example assumes that there is a Kafka broker listening on port `9092` on `127.0.0.1`.